microsoft/Qcodes/CONTRIBUTING.rst

   type annotated.
 We encourage all contributors to type annotate any contribution to QCoDeS.
 If you need help with this please feel free to reach out.
 - Build the documentation using Sphinx with Sphinx warnings as errors.
 This included execution of all example notebooks that are not explicitly marked as not to be executed.
-Please see TODO Link for a how to disable execution of a notebook.
+Please see here_ for a how to disable execution of a notebook.
 - A number of smaller static checks implemented using `pre-commit <https://pre-commit.com/>`_ hooks.
 You may want to consider installing the pre-commit hooks in your local git config to have these checks performed automatically when